deontologician/node_talk/slides/slides.md

 <!-- .slide: data-transition="fade" -->

-## Sources of change can be anything
+## Sources of events can be anything

-- Could be Node itself, getting events from other users <!-- .element: class="fragment" -->
+- Could be the web app itself, getting input from users <!-- .element: class="fragment" -->
 - Could be webhooks from external APIs <!-- .element: class="fragment" -->
 - Could be the collar on a shark somewhere in the Pacific... <!-- .element: class="fragment" -->